Home remedies can often alleviate the pain, but medical treatment may also be needed, depending on the cause.

 - Painkillers.
 Over-the-counter or prescription pain medication can be enough to alleviate inner thigh pain in some cases.

 - Bandages or compression wraps.
 These can provide additional support for a muscular injury, and help it heal faster.
+Both are available to purchase in supermarkets, pharmacies, and online.

 - Hot bath.
 Soaking the muscles can reduce pain, as it helps to relax the inner thigh muscle.